Boating Botanist

 here's what participants say

-”I appreciated the low-key, positive and creative approach of the instructor, and that she explained the 3 parts of the workshop right up front.
+”I appreciated the low-key, positive and creative approach of the instructor ...
 I have continued to use what I learned in the workshop and shared the ideas and practices with others.”

 ”I enjoyed the way the class was structured and organized: presentation by the instructor, working with self-learning sheet (with exercise), going outside to get inspiration, and finalizing a project!
 Also, I enjoyed the atmosphere, that the class felt welcoming and open to everyone.”